-- Always cross intersections with an adult or older brother or sister.
-Find a crosswalk whenever possible. - Stop as soon as you reach the edge of an intersection or a driveway.
-If there is a curb ramp, stop at the edge of the sidewalk before the ramp starts. - Look for signs and signals to let you know when it is your turn to cross. - 4.
+- Stop as soon as you reach the edge of an intersection or a driveway.
+If there is a curb ramp, stop at the edge of the sidewalk before the ramp starts. - 2.
+Look for signs and signals to let you know when it is your turn to cross. - 3.
 Obey pedestrian signals.
-Only cross if the white "Walk" is on. - 5.
+Only cross if the white "Walk" is on. - 4.
 If there is not a pedestrian signal, look at the color of the traffic signal for the cars moving in the same direction that you want to cross.
-If the light is green, you are allowed to cross the street. - 6.
-Wait for the adult to decide when it is safe to cross. - 7.
-Look and listen for traffic: Before crossing the street, always stop and look left, right and left again, then in front and behind you for cars coming from other directions in the intersection. - 8.
-Cross quickly and safely.
+If the light is green, you are allowed to cross the street. - Only you can decide when it is safe to cross.
+If you are unsure, find a different place to cross or ask an adult for help. - Look and listen for traffic: Before crossing the street, always stop and look left, right and left again, then in front and behind you for cars coming from other directions in the intersection. - 7.
+Cross quickly and safely while continuing to look in all directions.